IMEF-FEMI/marginfi-v2/guides/TRANSFER_ACCOUNT_GUIDE.md

 Before you begin:

 - You must be an admin of the group where the user account is based.
 If this is a mrgn-owned group, that's probably the multisig (AZtUUe9GvTFq9kfseu9jxTioSgdSfjgmZfGQBmhVpTj1).
-If this is arena, that's the pool owner/creator.
 - If you have admin, consider freezing the account with `SetAccountFlag` (passing `DISABLED_FLAG`) to prevent the attacker from doing anything.